MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-quick-measures.md

 * **Quick measures** are only available if you can modify the model, which isn't the case when you're working with some Live connections (SSAS tabular live connections are supported, as previously explained).
 * The measure that's added to the **Fields** well can be used with any visual in the report.
 * You can always see the DAX associated with a **Quick measure** by selecting the created measure in the **Fields** well, then looking at the formula in the **Formula bar**.
-* Time intelligence quick measures aren't available when working in DirectQuery mode.
+* You can't create time intelligence quick measures when working in DirectQuery mode.
 The DAX functions used in these quick measures have performance implications when translated into the T-SQL statements that get sent to your data source.

 > [!WARNING]
 > Quick measures currently *only* generate DAX statements with commas for argument separators.
 If your version of **Power BI Desktop** is localized to a language that uses commas as decimal separators, quick measures will not operate properly.